jmarca/calvad_wim_geometries/README.md

 # Make or fix WIM geometries

-This repoo exists to make (or fix) WIM site geometries in a PostgreSQL/PostGIS database.
+This repo exists to make (or fix) WIM site geometries in a PostgreSQL/PostGIS database.

 It turns out that for historical reasons, the WIM-Geometry join table